puppetlabs/puppet-docs/source/guides/templating.markdown

 Puppet passes all of the currently set variables (including facts) to templates when they are evaluated.
 There are several ways to access these variables:

 * All of the variables visible **in the current scope** are available as Ruby instance variables --- that is, `@fqdn, @memoryfree, @operatingsystem`, etc. This style of reference works identically to using short (local) variable names in a Puppet manifest: `@fqdn` is exactly equivalent to `$fqdn`.
-* All of the variables visible **in the current scope** are also available as Ruby local variables --- that is, `fqdn, memoryfree, operatingsystem`, etc., without the prepended `@` sign.
-This style of reference can sometimes cause problems when variable names collide with Ruby method names; it's generally better to use the `@` style.
+* Historically, all of the variables visible **in the current scope** were also available as Ruby methods --- that is, `fqdn, memoryfree, operatingsystem`, etc., without the prepended `@` sign.
+This style of reference caused problems when variable names collided with Ruby method names; its use emits deprecation warnings as of Puppet 3 and will be removed in Puppet 4.
+Please update any existing code which uses it and start any new code out with the `@fqdn` instance-variable syntax.
 * Puppet passes an object named `scope` to the template.
 This contains **all** of the currently set variables, as well as some other data ([including functions][template_functions]), and provides some methods for accessing them.
 You can use the scope object's `lookupvar` method to find **any** variable, in any scope.
 See "Out-of-Scope Variables" below for more details.

 [Note that Puppet's variable lookup rules changed for Puppet 3.0.](/guides/scope_and_puppet.html)